simbioses/cdxuserman/content/050_development/obib.md

 The classes **WSClientDocument.java**, **WSClientClinic.java**, **WSClientProvider.java** contain the public methods that call the CDX WS methods.

-The package **ca.uvic.leadlab.cdxconnector.messages** contains builders and object factories for create the WS messages.
+The package **ca.uvic.leadlab.cdxconnector.messages** contain builders and object factories to create WS messages.

 The folder **src/main/resources/wsdl** stores the WSDL and XSD files downloaded from CDX, and utilized to generate the WS client code.

 {{% notice info %}}
-Due to some limitations in the Apache CXF and and incopatibilies with the CDX WS definitions, some "hacks" in the WSDL and XSD files were necessary to generate Java code.
+Due to some limitations in the Apache CXF and incompatibilities with the CDX WS definitions, some "hacks" in the WSDL and XSD files were necessary to generate Java code.
 All "hacks" are commented with the tag ```HACK:```.
 {{% /notice %}}

 #### Command line WS Client

-When the CDX Connector jar file is generated, it also generates a **jar-test** that can be utilized for submiting CDA XML documents via the command line.
+When the CDX Connector jar file is generated, it also generates a **jar-test** that can be utilized for submitting CDA XML documents via the command line.
 See the CDX Connector [README.md](https://github.com/simbioses/OBIB/tree/master/cdxconnector#submit-document-client) for more details.

 ### OBIB Connector